ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 Make sure you have a solid backup (use dd to take an image backup)<br>
 Read the debrick/unbrick guide posted [here](https://community.wd.com/t/guide-how-to-unbrick-a-totally-dead-mbl/56658/545) and download unbrick software (just in case)<br>
 Open the MBL enclosure carefully, take the drive out and mount on a Linux system (search for a video on how to do this).<br>
-Format the first partition on the drive e.g. /dev/sdc1 (or /dev/sdb1) in either ext2 or ext3:
+Format the first partition on the drive e.g. /dev/sdb1 (or /dev/sdc1) in either ext2 or ext3

-`
-mkfs.ext3 -m 1 /dev/sdb1 or (mkfs.ext2)`
+WARNING: THIS WILL ERASE ONE COPY OF THE ORIGINAL FW AND BREAK THE SOFTWARE RAID GROUP ` mkfs.ext3 -m 1 /dev/sdb1 or (mkfs.ext2)`

 The second partition still should have the official MBL distro as it’s a software raid 1 copy mount the newly formatted partition
 `
-mount /dev/sdb1 /mnt/mbl`
+mkdir /mnt/mbl; mount /dev/sdb1 /mnt/mbl`

 go to the root of the mountpoint:

 `
 cd /mnt/mbl`

-install the Debian tar image:
+Copy the Debian tar image to your Linux system in `/tmp` and extract the files :

 `
 tar xzf /tmp/DebianJessie8.11.tgz`

-sync and unmount:
+Sync and unmount the MBL drive:

 `
 sync; umount /mnt/mbl`

+Install the drive back into the MBL enclosure and boot<br>
+Personalize the installation:
-install the drive back into the MBL enclosure and boot personalize the installation change the root passwd (welc0me) using the `passwd` command
+- change the root passwd (welc0me) using the `passwd` command

-rename your NAS server as follows (xyz in the example)
+- rename your NAS server as follows (xyz in the example)
 ```
 export hostname="myname"
 hostname $hostname